seqan/app-template/README.md

 This is a template for C++ app developers.
 You can easily use this template and modify the existing code to your needs.
-It provides an elementary cmake set-up, some useful SeqAn libraries and an example appl (FastQ converter).
+It provides an elementary cmake set-up, some useful SeqAn libraries and an example application.

 For requirements, check the [Software section of the SeqAn3 Quick Setup](https://docs.seqan.de/seqan3/main_user/setup.html#autotoc_md109).
-Note: The subsequent steps, e.g., Directory Structure, are not necessary.

 ## Instructions for app developers: